gildas-lormeau/SingleFile-MV3/faq.md

 You can also disable the options below.
 Some resources (e.g. images, frames) on the page may be missing though.
  - HTML content > remove frames
  - Images > save deferred images

-## Why pages saved with SingleFile weight more than uncompressed MAFF files?
-To integrate them into the HTML file, all binary resources such as images or fonts are transformed into [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
-These URIs allow the binary content to be encoded in [base64](https://en.wikipedia.org/wiki/Base64) and to be stored as text in the HTML file.
-When encoded in base64, a binary resource will weigh about 33% more.
-This overload also has an impact on the size of the saved page.

-You may consider using [SingleFileZ](https://github.com/gildas-lormeau/SingleFileZ) which is able to compress saved pages and their assets into a self extracting HTML/ZIP hybrid file.

 ## How to convert MHTML files to single HTML files?
 See https://github.com/gildas-lormeau/mhtml-to-html.